 Competitor Analysis case study shows how we increased certainty for a brand

-We hope that is Competitor Analysis case study shows that our client acknowledged that they were uncertain about their competitor.
+We hope that this case study shows that our client acknowledged that they were uncertain about their competitor.
 But respected them enough to change that.

 You know how

 You know how you have a competitor with an excellent reputation?
 And annoyingly, they also provide great products.
 Luckily, they haven’t put much effort into your key markets.
 So, you are not too worried about them.
 Then the name of the business starts popping up.
 Your sales teams are complaining about them.
 And they have ramped up their efforts on your key accounts.

 This situation was happening with one of our clients.
 Steeped in tradition and leaders in sustainability.
 With a track record of using Competitive Intelligence.

 We met with the Global Marketing Director to determine what they needed to know and what they wanted to do.
 During the discussions, we defined what the problem was.
 And in turn, isolated six excellent questions.
 Going into a project with an instruction to find out everything you know is a silly idea.
 All you get is a lot of data.
 They already had lots of data in their analytics team.

 Questions were determined

 Once we determined the questions, we placed the whole process into a proposal.
 We agreed to a fixed fee, and the green light was given.
 As usual, we started by getting an understanding of the market.
 Here is a version of the agreed questions: